c7/c7.se/site/_posts/2013-08-03-from-ruby-to-lua.markdown

 end
 {% endhighlight %}

-### Anonymous function
+### Anonymous functions

-Unfortunately, anonymous functions in Lua is a bit unwieldy.
-I’d really like something similar to the lambda literal ([stabby lambda](http://railspikes.com/2008/9/8/lambda-in-ruby-1-9)) in Ruby.
+Unfortunately, anonymous functions in Lua is a bit unwieldy, I’d really like something similar to the lambda literal ([stabby lambda](http://railspikes.com/2008/9/8/lambda-in-ruby-1-9)) in Ruby.